 Lately, my husband has been a little picky about dinner.
 He doesn’t want a lot of ingredients, just substance.
-So instead of getting annoyed, I have been pulling out old recipes and trying to revamp them so that I don’t have the annoying dinner dialogue I have grown to dislike immensely these days.
+So instead of getting annoyed, I have been pulling out old recipes and trying to revamp them so that I don’t have the annoying dinner dialogue I have grown to dislike these days immensely.

 You know the one where they are bored, tired of, or the famous what’s this?
 Ugh, that damn what’s this as he slightly bends his head and smells what he is about to eat to see if it’s worth him pushing the for to his lips.
 Sigh.
 I don’t have time for it. lol!

-Skillet Mac and Cheese with Kielbasa is surprisingly Husband approved, apparently, it’s a good hearty substance he enjoys.
+Skillet Mac and Cheese with Kielbasa is surprisingly Husband approved.
+Apparently, it’s a good hearty substance he enjoys.
 All his manly favorites, cheese, Kielbasa, and Penne pasta.
-Did I mention he will only eat this is I use Penne pasta or Pasta Shells?
+Did I mention he will only eat this if I use Penne pasta or Pasta Shells?
 You know, the smaller ones?
-Maybe he likes how the cheese sticks to all the crevices I don’t know.
+Maybe he likes how the cheese sticks to all the crevices, I don’t know.

 - 4 cups Water to boil